 - Thyroid Peroxidase Antibody (TPO) in blood spot in women.

-- Test can be done at the comfort of your home
+- Collecting sample easily in comfort of your home

-- Free delivery in the UK and Ireland
+- Free Delivery in the UK (International delivery cost from £3.99)

-- Customers are responsible for shipment back to laboratory.
-Please see more information on shipping page.
+- Customers are responsible for shipping their sample to laboratory.

 - Clic to see Sample Test Result Report

-The test must be used within 12 months after purchase date.
+- The test must be used within 12 months after purchase date.